syncwavedev/syncwave/README.md

 ## Cloud

-If you don't want to host SyncWave yourself, we already did it for your at [app.syncwave.dev](https://app.syncwave.dev).
+If you don't want to host Syncwave yourself, we already did it for your at [app.syncwave.dev](https://app.syncwave.dev).

 ## Documentation